FCJ (Fruitful Congregations Journey) 2.0 is designed for churches that have already participated in FCJ and are looking for next steps.

 - Laity involvement

-FCJ 2.0 has three steps encompassing these transformation fundamentals.
-The steps provide the best possible opportunity for transformation.
-The congregation can choose whether they move to the next step, as each step is another decision point for the congregation.
-If a congregation enters into Step 1 it may choose not to go forward with Steps 2 and 3.
-However, for the best chance of continuous vitality and transformation to reach new people, all three steps are recommended.
+FCJ 2.0 includes these elements to provide the best possible opportunity for transformation.
+If a congregation enters into Phase 1 it may choose not to continue with the Consultation and Phase 2; however, the best chance of continuous vitality and transformation to reach new people involves the whole process.

-Step 1 involves the pastor and laity learning together at the local church level.
-This step allows the local church and its leaders to build a culture for continuous learning in the church.
+Phase 1 involves the pastor and laity learning together at the local church level.
+This phase allows the local church and its leaders to build a culture for continuous learning in the church.
 There will be accountability in the form of evaluations turned in to the Conference Office.

-Step 3 is the implementation of the MAP from Step 2.
+During this phase, churches implement the MAP from the consultation.
 A trained coach will be available for 18 months to assist the leaders in implementing the MAP.
 Additional resourcing may be provided as needed for training/equipping related to the congregational MAP.
-Step 3 includes the transformation fundamentals of coaching, accountability, and laity involvement.
-Depending on the MAP, there may also be the continuous learning fundamental at work in Step 3.
+This phase includes the transformation fundamentals of coaching, accountability, and laity involvement.
+Depending on the MAP, there may also be the continuous learning fundamental at work in this phase.

 Interested in learning more about FCJ 2.0?
-Contact Steve Clouse.
+Download the brochure or contact Steve Clouse.